-Minimum Guarantees for "Call-backs" During Daily Rest Periods Following Dismissal Classification Any Day Other than a Holiday or the Sixth or Seventh Day Worked in an Employee's Workweek Holidays or Sixth or Seventh Day Worked in an Employee's Workweek Daily Employees 4 hours at 1 1/2; 1 1/2 thereafter 3 hours at double time; double time thereafter Weekly Employees 1/2 minimum call 1/2 minimum call
+Minimum Guarantees for "Call-backs" During Daily Rest Periods Following Dismissal Classification Days other than Holidays or the Seventh Day Worked in an Employee's Workweek Holidays and Seventh Day Worked in an Employee's Workweek Daily Employees 4 hours at 11⁄2; 11⁄2 thereafter 3 hours at double time; double time thereafter Weekly Employees 1⁄2 minimum call 1⁄2 minimum call

-The above "call-back" guarantees for the sixth or seventh day worked in an employee's workweek and holidays do not apply when employee reports to work on such days within the appropriate daily rest period following dismissal from work starting on the previous day.
+The above "call-back" guarantees for holidays and the seventh day worked in an employee's workweek do not apply when employee reports to work on such days within the appropriate daily rest period following dismissal from work starting on the previous day.
 In such event, the "call-back" guarantee is the minimum call in hours as specified in Paragraph 31.

-41.1.
-Weekend Rest Period on Distant Location7
+41.1 Weekend Rest Period on Distant Location6

-Paragraph 10.1 shall apply on distant location, except that the weekend rest periods on distant location shall be measured "set-to-set" or, if the employee is not employed on a set, "worksites-to-worksites," meaning the measurement for the weekend rest period shall commence upon dismissal at the set (or at the worksite) and end at call time at the set (or at the worksite).
+Paragraph 10.1 shall apply on distant location, except that the weekend rest periods on distant location shall be measured "set-to-set" or, if the employee is not employed on a set, "worksites-to-worksites,"